jackhclee/react-test/README.md

 # Getting Started Testing with Create React App (aka No more manual testing!)

+## Downlaod the Node Server Backend Project
+1. Clone repo [expressta](https://github.com/jackhclee/expressta) and run the index.js and listening at port 8080.

 ## How to run tests without opening your browser.
 1. Clone this repo and `npm install`
 2. Run `npm test` to run React Component Test.
 Rerun all tests if needed.